-Cybersecurity brings all of my intestests together: technology, foreign affairs, social impact, and education.
+Cybersecurity brings all of my interests together: learning design, policy creation, and technology.

 You can rely on me to plan and follow through on projects.
-Colleagues appreciated my highly compassionate nature, and my ability to influence without authority.
-I am intellectual, so my inquisitiveness flourishes with routine-based, structured environments - which is why I appreciate Agile development practices and hold a SCRUM certificate.
+Colleagues appreciated my highly compassionate nature.
+I am highly intellectual, and my inquisitiveness flourishes with routine-based, structured environments - which is why I appreciate Agile development practices and hold a SCRUM certificate.

 After years in education, I began using technology to sell online as a sustainable development small business owner.
 I created content in Spanish and English to cover the US and Mexican markets.
-Several years later, I was forced shut down the business.
-I started teaching online and became increasing curious about the virutal learning environments we were using to teach.
-Thanks to David Malan's Introduction to Computer Science course, my eyes were opened to an entirely new world of tehcnology and education.
+Several years later, I was forced to shut down the business.
+I started teaching online and became increasingly curious about the virtual learning environments we were using to teach.
+Thanks to David Malan's Introduction to Computer Science course, my eyes were opened to an entirely new world of technology and education.

 In 2016 Donald Trump said what he said about Mexicans.
 I knew I had to do something.
 I self-published a book that spoke to two very different, yet very similar audiences: deported youth and the children of Mexicans born in other countries.
 One thing that these two groups had in common: if they were going to live in Mexico, they needed a survival guide.
 After the publication of the book, the then director of the Center for Migrant Studies at Universidad Michoacana San Nicolas de Hidalgo, Maria Elena Rivera, invited me to enroll in the Education and Teaching graduate program at the School of Psychology.